lukejpreston/in-memory-bot/README.md

 Unlike a traditional bot it does not learn, nor is it sentient and definatly not smart.
 It works because you make it work.

 In memory means it is quicker than any other bot on the market, it requires no server and cost nothing.
-You can make as many requests as you feel like, have as many users attached to it as your application will allow and you can hack it to pieces if you feel like it.
+You can make as many requests as you feel like, have as many users as you feel like and your bots can chat to each other

 ## Installation